keithmcnulty/ebp_exercise/README.md

 The purpose of this exercise is to expose the typical challenges of communicating analytical results to a non-expert audience.
 Be prepared to present and explain your results to an audience of mixed experience in analytics, whether via a written report or a verbal presentation/discussion.

+**Do not try to use an automated analytics platform for this work**.
+These platforms are very poor substitutes for strong methodology and nuanced interpretation.
+At best they produce limited insight and at worst they produce results that are patently wrong.
+Remember that this exercise has been created to help build your portfolio of analytics skills and your ability to make nuanced interpretations and communicate them to others.
+Delegating this to a one size fits all analytics platform will not help.

 Enjoy!